import asyncio

 To restart the event streaming, call start() again."""

-await self._ps.stop()
+await plug.disconnect()

 self._event_cb = None